-The SSDM can be configured to behave differently in different environments, to suit different needs and preferences.
-The topics below explain how to configure the SSDM to suit your needs.
-These program customizations are accomplished by manipulating certain parameters in the notesdtapp.ini file, as described in full detail in the subtopics below:
+The SSDM can be configured to behave differently in different environments to suit different needs and preferences.
+The following topics explain how to configure the SSDM to suit your needs.
+These program customizations are accomplished by manipulating certain parameters in the notesdtapp.ini file as described:

-- Enabling/disabling and configuring Notes "Active Mail" processing - · Configure data destinations for different data types - Option to track unmigrated messages - Option to show (or hide) Error Log Report button - Prepare SSDM scheduling and throttling - Prepare for SSDM statistics collection
+- Enabling/disabling and configuring Notes "Active Mail" processing - Configure data destinations for different data types - Option to track unmigrated messages - Option to show (or hide) Error Log Report button - Prepare SSDM scheduling and throttling - Prepare for SSDM statistics collection

-Other SSDM customization features let you enforce or eliminate certain choices in accordance with a particular migration strategy.
-For example, if you intend to migrate users' server mail and address books in batches, and then use the Desktop Migrator to migrate only user archives, you can customize the SSDM to migrate only archives, and to not offer the option to migrate server mail or address books.
-These "silent mode" features are described in more detail below in Silent mode options in per-desktop migrations.
+Other SSDM customization features let you enforce or eliminate certain choices to match your migration strategy.
+For example, if you intend to migrate users' server mail and address books in batches and use the SSDM to migrate only user archives, you can customize the SSDM to migrate only archives and to not offer the option to migrate server mail or address books.
+These "silent mode" features are described in Silent mode options in perdesktop migrations.